 - Has the financial ability to continue paying the rent

-- Passes the background check
+- Passes a background check

 - Is a high character individual who will not cause the landlord trouble